isomerpages/nlb-exhibitions/_scriptandstage/1a-scriptandstage-about.md

 <div class="sgds-container__description">
     <div class="row">
         <div class="col is-full padding--top--lg">
             <p>Delve into stories from traditional theatre found in Southeast Asia!
-Get up-close and personal with characters from the epic tales of the <em>Ramayana</em>, <em>Mahabharataand</em> Chinese legends.
+Get up-close and personal with characters from the epic tales of the <em>Ramayana</em>, <em>Mahabharataand</em> and Chinese legends.
 Learn about the theatre traditions of <em>wayang kulit</em> (shadow puppetry), Chinese street opera and <em>therukoothu</em> (Tamil street theatre) through interactive displays at selected libraries around Singapore.</p>

             <p>This exhibition is a roving component of <em>Script &amp; Stage: Theatre in Singapore from the 50s to 80s</em>.</p>
         </div>